Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 local typeDesc = rbxmk.newDesc("TypeDesc", "Category", "Name")
 ```

-ParameterDesc values are immutable.
-To set the fields, they can be passed as
+ParameterDesc values are also immutable.
+To set the fields, they can be passed
-extra arguments to newDesc:
+as extra arguments to newDesc:

 ```lua
 -- Sets .Type, .Name, and .Default, respectively.